Skip to main content

 Manufacturers should know that exemption from the requirements of OAR 333-016-3010 using OAR 333-016-3015 may not be available for all HPCCCHs.

-A secure fee payment and application upload portal will appear at healthoregon.org/toxicfreekids by the 15th of the December preceding the end of two-year biennial notice period.
-This is called the Fee Payment & Application Upload Portal.
-The $1500 application fee is paid and the documentation for a request uploaded at this secure website.
+This is called the TFK Fee Payment & Application Upload Portal.
+The $1500 application fee is paid by credit card and the documentation for a request uploaded at this secure website.

 IMPORTANT: When paying by credit card, the address entered must be the same as the billing address known to the credit card company.

-If it is not, the payment will be rejected and your submission will not be accepted by OHA.
+If it is not, the credit card payment will be rejected and your submission will not be accepted by OHA.
+The State of Oregon's payment processor accepts VISA, Mastercard and Discover cards.
+It does not take American Express.

 #42

-My company has multiple HPCCCHs and/or multiple product models and styles for which I’d like a waiver.
+My company has multiple HPCCCHs and/or multiple product models and styles for which I’d like a waiver and/or exemptions from removal or substitution requirements.
 Can I submit them all together under one request?

-Manufacturers may include multiple HPCCCHs and/or multiple product models and styles in the same Waiver request.
-Under OAR 333-016-3040, the Authority may approve or disapprove a request in whole or in part, based on criteria established in the rules.
+Manufacturers may include multiple HPCCCHs and/or multiple product models and styles in the same Waiver or Exemption from Removal or Substitution Requirements request.
+The Authority may approve or disapprove a request in whole or in part, based on criteria established in the rules.

 #43